Code-Institute-Org/postgres-migration-tool/README.md

 You will need to have created a new database using our [Database Creator app](https://dbs.ci-dbs.net).

-1. Open this repo in Gitpod
+1. Open this repo in your chosen IDE
-2. Run `reel2reel`
+2. Run `python3 reel2reel.py` (Note: If you use Gitpod or Codeanywhere/Daytona, you can simply type `reel2reel`)
 3. Paste in the database URL of the source database - the one you want to copy from.
 It will start with `postgres://`
 4. Now paste in the database URL of the target database, probably the one created by the Database Creator app.
 Again, it will start with `postgres://`
 5. The data will now be downloaded from Heroku and uploaded to your ElephantSQL database